Science

 Science at St. George's Church of England Academy

 It is our intention to develop the natural curiosity of every child and encourage them to use scientific vocabulary to investigate and explore God’s world around them in their day-to-day lives.
 Children will make predictions and test their theories by carrying out practical experiments and observing the natural world.
-They will gather and analyse data in a variety of methods to draw their conclusions.
+They will gather and analyse data using a variety of methods to draw their conclusions.
 Children are given regular opportunities to share and present their findings among peers to develop confidence and encourage scientific discussion and debate.

-Progression of Knowledge in Science
+Progression in Knowledge Science

-Progression of Working Scientifically Skills
+Progression in Working Scientifically Skills

 Science in the Early Years Foundation Stage